 At 41-9207 I found the data plate in the tail, and recovered the external emergency life raft release cover.
 It is essential to get duplicate serial numbers or stencils from elsewhere on the aircraft.
-Four survived mid air explosion of aircraft but all later captured by Japanese after being turned in by local "Polis boi".
+Four survived mid air explosion of aircraft but all later captured by Japanese after being turned in by local 'polis boi' [Papuan Police officer or village police officer].
 Two late sent back to Japan and two wounded executed at Palmalmal.
 There were two local men at that time that had been in the party of locals that had gone to the crash site.

 Should not forget that there are still crew missing from this aircraft and that the area was never gridded and swept by metal detector.
 Still crew missing on this one as two had "candled" when the ship blew up in the air.
 The two large pieces of ball turret were dug out by CILHI back in 1987.
 We found the navigator Gardener only.
 Janice Olson visited this site briefly years ago.
 She would only have seen the wreckage where the ball turret is."

-Gardner was identified by a few bone fragments and a boot.
+Gardner was identified in 1991 by a few bone fragments and a boot.
 His personal effects recovered included pieces of his uniform, a metal case with wire-framed glasses, comb and boots, straps off his flight jacket and coins.
-In 1991, his remains and these personal effects were returned to his relatives.

-After the 1946 recovery of remains, DeVoss, Bukalski and Smith were permanently buried on February 3, 1950 in a group burial at Zachary Taylor National Cemetery at plot I, site 58-59.
+On February 3, 1950 DeVoss, Bukalski and Smith were buried in a group burial at Zachary Taylor National Cemetery at plot I, site 58-59.

-Gardner has a memorial marker in Hyrum City Cemetery in Hyrum, UT at plot G-14.5-8.
-After the recovery of remains, his family had a memorial service on May 4, 1991 in Salt Lake City, UT.
-One of the people in attendance was his college sweetheart, Louise Larkin (nee Dixon) of Ogden, UT.
+On May 2, 1991 the remains of Gardner were returned to Hyrum, UT.
+On May 4, 1941 a memorial service was held at Larkin Sunset Lawn Mortuary followed by burial at Hyrum City Cemetery at the same plot where his memorial marker is located.
+One of the people in attendance was his college sweetheart, Louise Larkin (née Dixon) of Ogden, UT.
 Gardner met and dated Louise Dixon at Weber College where he was studying dentistry, took aviation courses, was student body treasurer and took flying lessons.
 In November 1942 she flew out to San Francisco to see him off before he went overseas.
-The day before he left he slipped a ring on her finger and asked her to marry him.
-They were engaged when he was killed.
-She married Elijah Ferrin "Ferrin" Larking.
-Gardner flew 40 missions before he was lost.
+The day before he departed, he asked her to marry him and she accepted and the couple was engaged until he went missing.
+Later, she married Elijah Ferrin "Ferrin" Larking.
+Gardner flew a total of 40 missions before he went missing.
 Artifacts associated with Gardner are displayed at Fort Douglas Museum at Fort Douglas Airfield.